asigalov61/Optimus-VIRTUOSO/README.md

 Q) Is there any way to compose original music with Optimus-VIRTUOSO?

 A) Yes!
-Try Optimus-VIRTUOSO composer!
+Try Optimus-VIRTUOSO Composer!
 It can compose compound music for you, similar to how MuseNet does it.
 It is not going to be fully original but it is not going to be a complete plagiarism either :)

 ***